vishykaranth/vishykaranth.github.io/topics/priority1/java-ecosystem/java/java-threads-and-concurrency/countdown-latch.md

     - This could make it difficult to try and reproduce a concurrency problem,
     - as we wouldn’t be able to get all our threads to run in parallel.
     - To get around this, let’s get the CountdownLatch to work differently than in the previous example.
-    - Instead of blocking a parent thread until some child threads have finished,
+    - Instead of blocking a parent thread until some child threads have finished.
     - we can block each child thread until all the others have started.
     ~~~java

         public class WaitingWorker implements Runnable {

             private List<String> outputScraper;
             private CountDownLatch readyThreadCounter;
             private CountDownLatch callingThreadBlocker;
             private CountDownLatch completedThreadCounter;

-            public WaitingWorker(
-              List<String> outputScraper,
+            public WaitingWorker(List<String> outputScraper,
                 CountDownLatch readyThreadCounter,
                 CountDownLatch callingThreadBlocker,
                 CountDownLatch completedThreadCounter) {

                 this.outputScraper = outputScraper;
                 this.readyThreadCounter = readyThreadCounter;
                 this.callingThreadBlocker = callingThreadBlocker;
                 this.completedThreadCounter = completedThreadCounter;
             }

             @Override
             public void run() {
                 readyThreadCounter.countDown();